Project of the Month

 About the Participants :

-Instruction and practice in groups of 10-14 adults (some of whom are physically handicapped) once or twice weekly.
+Instruction and practice in small groups (some of whom are physically handicapped) once or twice weekly.

 The Partners :